 Hey, Rush, I was just wondering, what do you think?

-You know, if Lieberman does run as an independent, uh what's the chances of maybe a Republican sneaking in there?
+You know, if Lieberman does run as an independent, what's the chances of maybe a Republican sneaking in there?

 Yeah, but it won't happen.

-That's too blue a state.
+It's too blue a state.

-Run who will run for the Republicans.
+Who will run for the Republicans?

-Uh who will r in in Connecticut?
+Who will in Connecticut?

 Yes.